Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.48 team ERA that ranks 20th among all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.49).

-- Diamondbacks pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).

-- Nelson gets the start for the Diamondbacks, his 11th of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts in 52 2/3 innings pitched.
+- Gallen gets the start for the Diamondbacks, his 12th of the season.
+He is 6-2 with a 2.97 ERA and 75 strikeouts in 66 2/3 innings pitched.

-- The righty's most recent appearance was on Tuesday against the Philadelphia Phillies, when he went six innings, surrendering one earned run while allowing three hits.
+- The righty's last time out was on Wednesday against the Philadelphia Phillies, when he threw 5 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.